Death Note: Imitations of the series

 There have been various imitations around the world of the premise of Death Note.
-At least one instance was linked to a crime - on September 28, 2007, two notes written with Latin characters stating "Watashi wa Kira dess"[sic], a mis-transliteration of "I am Kira" (私はキラです, Watashi wa Kira desu), were found near the partial remains of a Caucasian male in Belgium.
+At least one instance was linked to a crime - on September 28, 2007, two notes written with Latin characters stating "Watashi wa Kira dess"[sic], a mis-transliteration of "I am Kira" (私はキラです, Watashi wa Kira desu), were found near the partial remains of a white male in Belgium.
 The case has been called the "Mangamoord" (Dutch for Manga Murder) in Belgian media.
 It was not until 2010 that four people were arrested in connection to the murder.
 A senior at the Franklin Military Academy in Richmond, Virginia, United States was suspended in 2007 after being caught possessing a replica "Death Note" notebook with the names of fellow students.
 The school's principal wrote a letter to the student's parents linking to an unofficial website where visitors can write names and circumstances of death for people they want to die.

 In South Carolina in March 2008, school officials seized a "Death Note" notebook from a Hartsville Middle School student.
 District officials linked the notebook to the anime/manga.
 The notebook listed seven students' names.
 The school planned a disciplinary hearing and contacted the seven students' parents.
 In Gadsden, Alabama in April 2008, two sixth-grade boys were arrested for possession of a "Death Note" that listed names of several staff members and fellow students.
 According to Etowah County Sheriff's Department Sgt.
 Lanny Handy, the notebook was discovered the previous afternoon by a staffer.
 The students were suspended from the county's schools, pending a juvenile court hearing.
 The students, their parents, and school officials had met with Handy and a junior probation officer.
 In Gig Harbor, Washington, one middle school student was expelled and three were suspended on May 14, 2008, for having 50 names in their own "Death Note" book, including President George W. Bush.

 It was reported in September 2009, that a Year Eight boy in Sydney, Australia, created a "Death Note" that along with names contained a "battle plan" detailing where bombs could be placed inside his school.
 In December 2009, two students at an elementary school in Oklahoma were disciplined for a "Death Note" with the names and descriptions of deaths of two girls that had angered them.
-A Michigan middle school student was suspended indefinitely in March 2010 for a "Death Note".
-In May 2010, a middle school student in Avonworth School District in Pennsylvania was suspended for a "Death Note" with names of fellow students and pop singer Justin Bieber.
+A Michigan middle school student was suspended indefinitely in March 2010 for possessing a "Death Note".
+In May 2010, a middle school student in the Avonworth School District in Pennsylvania was suspended for owning a "Death Note" with names of fellow students and pop singer Justin Bieber.
 In February 2015, a fifth-grade student of an elementary school near Pittsburgh was suspended for owning a "Death Note" and writing other students' names in it.